Standards and Requirements Level 1

-The first step toward managing risk introduced by open source is to identify the open source components in use across the portfolio.
+The first step toward managing risk introduced by open source is to identify the open source components in use across the portfolio and really understand which dependencies they drag on stage.
 It’s not uncommon to discover old versions of components with known vulnerabilities or multiple versions of the same component.
 Automated tools for finding open source, whether whole components or large chunks of borrowed code, are one way to approach this activity.
-A process that relies solely on developers asking for permission does not generate satisfactory results.
+An informal annual review or a process that relies solely on developers asking for permission does not generate satisfactory results.
 At the next level of maturity, this activity is subsumed by a policy constraining the use of open source.

 [SR2.5: 20] Create SLA boilerplate.

 Secure coding standards help developers avoid the most obvious bugs and provide ground rules for code review.
-Secure coding standards are necessarily specific to a programming language and can address the use of popular frameworks and libraries.
+Secure coding standards are necessarily specific to a programming language or platform and can address the use of popular frameworks and libraries.
+Mobile platforms need their own specific coding standards.
 If the organization already has coding standards for other purposes, the secure coding standards should build upon them.
 A clear set of secure coding standards is a good way to guide both manual and automated code review, as well as beefing up security training with relevant examples.
 Remember, guidance does not a standard make.

 Standards and Requirements Level 3

-The organization has control over its exposure to the vulnerabilities that come along with using open source components.
+The organization has control over its exposure to the vulnerabilities that come along with using open source components and their army of dependencies.
 Use of open source could be restricted to pre-defined projects.
-It could also be restricted to open source versions that have been through an SSG security screening process, had unacceptable vulnerabilities remediated, and made available only through internal repositories.
+It could also be restricted to open source versions that have been through an SSG security screening process, had unacceptable vulnerabilities remediated, and are made available only through internal repositories.
 Legal often spearheads additional open source controls due to the “viral” license problem associated with GPL code.
 Getting legal to understand security risks can help move an organization to practice decent open source hygiene.
 Of course, this control must be applied across the software portfolio.

 [SR3.2: 11] Communicate standards to vendors.